marshaia/quic/README.md

 ## What is QUIC?
 QUIC, short for Quiz Creation (Tool), is a web application for creating quizzes (with multiple question types) and sharing them online through live sessions.
-Its main goal is to assist programming classes, so the feature that makes this tool stand out is precisely the possibillity of editing, compiling, and evaluating code.
+Its main goal is to assist programming classes, so the feature that makes this tool stand out is the ability to edit, compile and evaluate code.
+The latter is done by means of input/output test cases.

 ## Phoenix